- Search The Registry

 Many civil-rights leaders at the time rejected this style of leadership.
 Malcolm X described the assassination of President John F. Kennedy as a "case of chickens coming home to roost," an example of the kind of violence that Whites had long used against Blacks.
 Malcolm's success had by this time aroused jealousy within the Black Muslim hierarchy, and, in response to his comments on the Kennedy assassination, Elijah Muhammad suspended Malcolm from the movement.
 In March 1964, Malcolm X left the Nation of Islam and announced the formation of his own religious organization.

 As a result of a pilgrimage he took to Mecca in April 1964, he modified his views of Black separatism, declaring that he no longer believed Whites to be innately evil and acknowledging his vision of the possibility of world brotherhood.
 In October 1964, he reaffirmed his conversion to orthodox Islam.
 Growing hostility between Malcolm's followers and the rival Black Muslims manifested itself in violence and threats against his life.
-He was shot to death at a rally of his followers at a Harlem ballroom on February 21, 1965.
-Three Black Muslims were convicted of the murder.
+He was who articulated concepts of race pride and Black Nationalism.
+Malcolm X was shot to death at a rally of his followers at a Harlem ballroom on February 21, 1965.
+Three Black Muslims were convicted of the murder, one was released from prison in 2010.

 After his assassination, the widespread distribution of his life story, "The Autobiography of Malcolm X" (1965) made him an ideological hero, especially among Black youth.